BertrandCaron/jhove/WAVE-hul-Messages.md

 > Ignored unrecognized chunk: ...

 ### Details
-A chunk with the given ID was found and ignored.
+A chunk with the given ID was found but ignored because the module is currently unaware of how to interpret the chunk's data.

 * Type: InfoMessage
 * Source location: [WaveModule.java L849](https://github.com/openpreserve/jhove/blob/rel/jhove-1.20/jhove-modules/src/main/java/edu/harvard/hul/ois/jhove/module/WaveModule.java#L849)
 * Examples: Needed

 ### Impact
-Needs review
+The module is unable to inspect the contents of the chunk.

 ### Remediation
-Needs review
+To request support for an unrecognized chunk type, please report it to the project.

 ## WAVE-HUL-8